 Legal Impacts

 People with a gambling addiction have a far greater risk of running afoul of the law.
-One study found that gamblers had an arrest rate that was eight times higher than those who don’t gamble, and a 40 times higher rate of imprisonment.
+One study found that gamblers had an arrest rate that was 8 times higher than those who don’t gamble, and a 40 times higher rate of imprisonment.
 Gambling-related crime often stems from financial pressures, and can include things like embezzlement, robbery, theft, fraud, or selling drugs.

 Health Impacts